 I’m on a mission to get leaders out of their own way so they can access their greatest potential and profoundly and positively change their slice of the world.

-I am a Certified Professional Co-Active Coach, certified Immunity to Change Facilitator, certified Strengths Deployment Inventory facilitator, and an LMAP 360 Assessment administrator.
+I am a Certified Professional Co-Active and Growth Edge coach, certified Immunity to Change Facilitator, and a certified Strengths Deployment Inventory facilitator.
+I’m also certified in the Leadership Circle Profile, a 360 assessment instrument.
 I’ve received extensive training from Cambridge Leadership Associates on Adaptive Leadership, from Coaches Rising on Adult Development, and from Echoing Green on the Work on Purpose curriculum.
 I co-authored the Stanford Social Innovation Review article Freeing the Social Entrepreneur and earned a BA from Georgetown University and an MBA from UC Berkeley’s Haas School of Business.

 I’m also a proud Oakland, California resident where I live with my husband and three curious, hysterical, loving, imaginative, and at times emotionally volatile kids.
 Lucky me.